|Monitoring bat boxes with LoRa|

-To sense the presence of bats inside the bat box, I plan to use a PIR (passive infrared) which can detect movement of warm bodies.
+To sense the presence of bats inside the bat box, I plan to use a PIR (passive infrared) detector module which can detect movement of warm bodies.
 A PIR typically has a low current requirement (say 70 uA), so it can probably be turned on most of the time.
 Sleeping bats will likely not trigger the movement detection, but that's OK I think, knowing when they enter or leave the bat box is probably enough info.

 I think the LoRa radio technology is perfectly suited as a transmission medium for sending the bat box occupancy data.
 LoRa has a larger range than similar radio technologies, has relative immunity to narrow-band interference and allows for low-power transmissions.
-There are already several LoRa gateways provided by the-things-network (TTN) that can receive and forward the data for free (with a fair-use policy).
+There are already several LoRa gateways provided by the-things-network (TTN) that can receive and forward the data for free (no subscription needed, fair-use policy).
 If the LoRa network is down for some reason, no harm is done to the bats, possibly just a few days worth of data lost, and I think I can come up with a solution to that.

 As the main processor, I plan to use an STM32 processor board:

 - already voltage compatible (3.3V) with an RFM95 LoRa transceiver